 First of all, how do you get to Nusa Penida to hire a bike?
 You can catch the fast boat to Nusa Penida from Sanur, or you can take a boat from Nusa Lembongan, which is what I did.

-Where do you hire a bike on Nusa Penida?
+Where do you rent a motorbike on Nusa Penida?

 The roads on Nusa Penida